alttester-test-examples/Java-iOS-AltTrashCat/README.md

-# AltUnityTester Example Tests for iOS Build with Java Tests
+# AltTester Example Tests for iOS Build with Java Tests

-This repository shows a few Java tests that use the page object model and AltUnityTester to test the Unity endless runner sample: https://assetstore.unity.com/packages/essentials/tutorial-projects/endless-runner-sample-game-87901
+This repository shows a few Java tests that use the page object model and AltTester Unity SDK to test the Unity endless runner sample: https://assetstore.unity.com/packages/essentials/tutorial-projects/endless-runner-sample-game-87901

 ### Before running the tests on iOS
-- in the `BaseTest.java` class please change the value for `xcodeOrgId` with your Team ID (uniquie 10-character string) in Apple dev account
+- in the `BaseTest.java` class please change the value for `xcodeOrgId` with your Team ID (unique 10-character string) in Apple dev account
 - export `IOS_UDID=<your-device-udid>` then run the script `ios_tests.sh`

 ### Running the tests on MacOS